binukeloth/social-network-analysis/src/features.md

   * SNAF2.1 - Support for loading external/input node property file
   * Handling duplicate vertex
   * Set value = 0 for all node props if it less than 10^-6
+  * Categorize, sort, and filter a responsive grid of items.
+See Ref 2

 Enhancements
 ------------